-- Bring a large pot of water to a boil, then toss in the leaves and let simmer for 2 minutes or until softened.
-This will make the leaves easier to work with, so they won’t break when you roll the beef in them.
+- Bring a large pot of water to a boil, then toss in the cabbage leaves and let simmer for 2 minutes or until softened.
+This will make the leaves more flexible and easier to work with.

-- Divide the beef filling between the 8 cabbage leaves and start rolling up the leaves starting with the stem side first, then folding in the left and right ends and rolling it forward until the thin end of the leaf wraps around.
-Tighten with a piece of butcher’s twine (you can also use chives or green onion; I simply asked the butcher at the meat counter for some twine at Whole Foods and he was more than happy to give me some!).
+- Divide the beef filling between the 8 cabbage leaves and start rolling up the leaves starting with the stem side first, then folding in the left and right ends and rolling it forward until the thin end of the leaf wraps around (it's probably helpful to watch the video for this step).

 - Tighten each cabbage roll with a piece of butcher’s twine wrapped around the cabbage roll (you can also use chives or green onion)